vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - Recurring transfers can be cancelled only after the transfer proposal reached an enacted state.
 Attempts to cancel before the recurring transfer proposal has enacted will result in a proposal rejection which states the transfer does not exist (<a name="0028-GOVE-124" href="#0028-GOVE-124">0028-GOVE-124</a>)
 - Using a governance proposal to cancel, attempts to cancel an using an invalid transfer ID will result in a proposal rejection which states the transfer does not exist (<a name="0028-GOVE-125" href="#0028-GOVE-125">0028-GOVE-125</a>)
 - When a transfer is cancelled vega will produce an event conveying the cancellation to datanode.
 This will contain a cancellation status and zero transfer amount.
 No ledger events will be produced.(<a name="0028-GOVE-126" href="#0028-GOVE-126">0028-GOVE-126</a>)

+##### Batch Proposals

+- A batch proposal containing one or more component submissions mixing different proposal types can be submitted and is accepted as a valid proposal. (<a name="0028-GOVE-146" href="#0028-GOVE-146">0028-GOVE-146</a>)

+- A batch proposal submitted with component submissions having different one or more enactment timestamps lower than the closing timestamps will be rejected with an informative error message. (<a name="0028-GOVE-148" href="#0028-GOVE-148">0028-GOVE-148</a>)

+- A batch proposal submitted with component submissions with different enactment timestamps, all of which are valid for the type of change being proposed for that enactment time, will be accepted and move to voting.  (<a name="0028-GOVE-149" href="#0028-GOVE-149">0028-GOVE-149</a>)
+   1. If this proposal is accepted, each of the components will be enacted at the time of their differing enactment timestamps. (<a name="0028-GOVE-145" href="#0028-GOVE-145">0028-GOVE-145</a>)

+- A batch proposal containing
+   1. freeform proposal,
+   1. an update asset proposal changing the asset quantum, maximum lifetime deposit and withdrawal delay threshold
+   1. a network parameter change,
+   1. a market proposal,
+   1. a change proposal for another market,
+   1. volume discount program,
+   1. referral program,
+   1. governance transfer,

+can be submitted, voted through and each proposal enacted.
+On top of that signed bundles for changing withdrawal delay and threshold on the bridge are emitted (<a name="0028-GOVE-160" href="#0028-GOVE-160">0028-GOVE-160</a>)

+- A batch proposal can be submitted changing the same network parameter twice to two different values with two different enactment timestamps.
+The voting to approve the batch happens, the batch passes, both changes are observed at the desired time. (<a name="0028-GOVE-161" href="#0028-GOVE-161">0028-GOVE-161</a>)

+A vote cannot be submitted for an individual component in a batch (<a name="0028-GOVE-163" href="#0028-GOVE-163">0028-GOVE-163</a>)

+When a batch contains two proposals with identical enactment timestamps, they are executed in the order the appear in the batch.
+For example two network parameter update proposals in the same batch with the same enactment timestamp will both be executed, in the order specified. (<a name="0028-GOVE-164" href="#0028-GOVE-164">0028-GOVE-164</a>)

+- A batch proposal can be submitted changing the same network parameter twice to two different values with the same enactment timestamps.
+The voting to approve the batch happens, the batch passes, the value of the proposal appearing later in the batch is observed at the desired time. (<a name="0028-GOVE-165" href="#0028-GOVE-165">0028-GOVE-165</a>)

 ##### Network History